mchua/prelim/table_of_contents.md

 * This project studies individual engineering and technology faculty members.
  * Faculty are my unit of analysis
  * [Description of participants] as a unit of study
+ * Description of schools as context of research
 * My participants and I have an existing relationship dynamic.
  * participating faculty are "narrators" (not "participants" or "subjects")
  * I'm a student and they're profs (power dynamic)